Find details of Businesses, Shops’, Clubs & Pubs and much more in this Directory.

 Please use the “Contact Finedon Directory” button on the right and send me an email.

 Finedon Directory.
-A large village or indeed small town of Saxon origin, is situated in Northamptonshire, the county justly famed for its Spires and Squires.
+Finedon is a large village or indeed small town of Saxon origin, is situated in Northamptonshire.
+The county justly famed for its Spires and Squires.
 Life in Finedon is characterized by intense community feeling and local loyalties.
 Finedon is a place of deep roots and proud self-conscious identity.